 - 1. The student will demonstrate techniques and tactics utilized in dim light shooting including but not limited to:

-- a. non-flashlight techniques
+- Non-flashlight techniques a.

-- b. flashlight techniques
+- Flashlight techniques b.

-- c. cover/movement
+- Cover/movement c.

-- d. reloading
+- d.
+Reloading

 Prerequisite: Forty (40) hours of the firearms program must be completed prior to the dim light shooting (8 hours of classroom and 32 hours of range instruction).